tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-17-gsoc-gp-design.md

         ...
 ```

-The above design can be used to create all sorts of GP models proposed in literature and these models are made additive so the user can experiment with different combinations of GP models of his/her choice and end up with a model most suitable for his/her data.
+The above design can be used to create all sorts of GP models proposed in the literature and these models are made additive so the user can experiment with different combinations of GP models of his/her choice and end up with a model most suitable for his/her data.

-I propose to add the following GP models from their respective refrences:
+I propose to add the following GP models from their respective references:

 1. ``LatentGP``: Noiseless GP model that can infer the underlying latent function.
     - [PyMC3 Source](https://github.com/pymc-devs/pymc3/blob/6c5254fe8fe7cbcf7fdf775db67191beb1dd7c90/pymc3/gp/gp.py#L65)
-2. ``MarginalGP``: Noisy GP models that can be used for regression, classification and prediction.
+2. ``MarginalGP``: Noisy GP models that can be used for regression, classification, and prediction.
     - [Gaussian Process in Machine Learning by Rasmussen et. al.](https://www.cs.ubc.ca/~hutter/EARG.shtml/earg/papers05/rasmussen_gps_in_ml.pdf)
 3. ``StudentTP``: A alternative to gaussian processes using the t distribution
     - [Student-t Processes as Alternatives to Gaussian Processes](https://www.cs.cmu.edu/~andrewgw/tprocess.pdf)